Updated: Dec 4, 2022

 I used this year to look inside myself in a big way (suitable for Jupiter crossing my Moon and also entering my fourth house, both symbolizing “home” or “internal self”).
 I also was very aware that we would be in the beginning stages of the momentous Saturn and Pluto conjunction in Capricorn (exact January 12, 2020), which affects everyone and will likely go down in history as one of the biggest time periods of change.
 (Astrologers have given a lot of attention to this conjunction.
 Pam Gregory has one of my favorite interpretations).
 I figured the best way to navigate this change was to make sure my insides were “clean,” because if they weren’t, then whatever needed to purge could dramatically come to the surface without warning come January.

-In committing to inner work, the perfect resources appeared.
-In fact, I didn’t realize exactly how perfect those resources were until that windy night at the retreat.
+In committing to inner work, the right resources appeared.
+In fact, I didn’t realize exactly how fitting those resources were until that windy night at the retreat.

 This past year I decided to limit the number of landscape clients I work with and garden classes I teach.
 I even turned down volunteers’ offers for help because I wanted to use my time in the garden for internal reflection and healing.
-Gardening is the perfect way for me to both listen to internal guidance, as well as become aware of anything inside of me that is sticky.
+Gardening is one of the best ways for me to both listen to internal guidance, as well as become aware of anything inside of me that is sticky.
 Physical work challenges the body in a way that also challenges the emotions, so more is revealed than when I just sit still in meditation.

-I repeatedly thought about an article I wrote, offering the image of colored leaves as a way that nature expresses Jupiter when it’s perfectly blended with its oppositions, squares and cusps.
+I repeatedly thought about an article I wrote, offering images of autumn leaves as a way that nature expresses Jupiter when it’s perfectly blended with its oppositions, squares and cusps.

 It’s such a new concept in our society that we have no choice but to look to nature for answers on how to do this.
-We can absorb a leaf’s essence by meditating on the image of autumn leaves—the bright, nuanced colors; the awe they inspire as we enjoy their beauty; the mental activity as we consider the complex, sometimes uncomprehending way the colors form as chlorophyll breaks down; and their reliability—they show up each fall season, only altered each year by temperature, light and water.
+We can absorb a leaf’s essence by considering all that is contained in the leaves—the bright, nuanced colors on the tree's papery growth; the sense of adventure and wonder they inspire; the complex, sometimes uncomprehending way the colors appear as chlorophyll breaks down; their reliability—they show up each fall season, only altered each year by temperature, light and water.
+And finally, the decaying process, as the leaves turn into dirt, supplying nutrients to the rest of the forest.

-If that is too much to piece together, remember that we can just meditate on the image of leaves, and we absorb the essence of this perfectly blended Mutable energy.
+If that is too much to piece together, remember that we can just meditate on the image of leaves, and then we might absorb how these perfectly blended energies create such beauty.

 For practical readers, perhaps focusing on an image doesn’t do it for you, so I offer some concrete examples.